GeneralBots/botbook/src/07-gbapp/README.md

 ## Overview

-BotServer is built in Rust with a modular architecture.
+botserver is built in Rust with a modular architecture.
 Extend it by creating custom keywords, services, or entire applications.

 ## Architecture